Seattle Seahawks vs. Detroit Lions NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Lions stats and trends

-- In Detroit's 15 games this year, it has 10 wins against the spread.

-- This season, the Lions have an ATS record of 8-2 in their 10 games as an underdog of 7 points or more.
+- The Lions have an against the spread record of 7-2 in their nine games when underdogs by 7.5 points or more this year.

-- Detroit's games this season have hit the over five times in 15 opportunities (33.3%).
+- Detroit's games this season have hit the over in 33.3% of its opportunities (five times in 15 games with a set point total).

-- When Detroit amasses more than 385.5 yards, the team is 2-0 against the spread and 0-2 overall.
+- Detroit is 2-0 against the spread and 0-2 overall when the team piles up over 385.5 yards.

-- This season the Lions have turned the ball over 20 times, six more than the Seahawks' takeaways (14).

 Home and road insights

-- At home this year, Seattle is 3-4 against the spread and 2-5 overall.
+- At home this year, Seattle is 2-5 overall and 3-4 against the spread.

-- At home, as 7-point favorites or greater, the Seahawks are winless ATS (0-1).

-- Seattle has gone over the total in three of seven games at home this season.
+- In three of seven games at home this year, Seattle has gone over the total.

 - In away games, Detroit is 0-7-1 overall and 5-3 against the spread.